 / About Yulianna

-Yulianna Avdeeva's Chopin performances have drawn particular praise, marking her out as one of the composer's foremost interpreters.
+Yulianna Avdeeva's Chopin performances have drawn particular praise, marking her out as one of the composer's foremost interpreters who brings out the strength as well as the refinement of his music.
 Her long association with the Fryderyk Chopin Institute has won her a huge following in Poland.
-Her second solo recording on Mirare, featuring works by Chopin, Mozart and Liszt, was released in 2016.
+In 2017/18, she appears in concerts with the Warsaw Philharmonic Orchestra and the National Polish Radio Symphony Orchestra with whom she has forged strong relationships.
+Avdeeva’s third solo recording on Mirare, featuring works by Bach, has just been released.
 She also released a recording of the Chopin concertos with the Orchestra of the Eighteenth Century and Brüggen.
 In 2015, Deutsche Grammophon featured Yulianna Avdeeva in a solo recording as part of a milestone collection dedicated to the brightest winners of the Chopin Competition between 1927 and 2010.

-Yulianna Avdeeva began her piano studies at the age of five with Elena Ivanova at Moscow’s Gnessin Special School of Music and later studied with Konstantin Scherbakov and with Vladimir Tropp.
-At the International Piano Academy Lake Como she was taught, among others, by William Grant Naboré, Dmitri Bashkirov and Fou Ts’ong.
+Avdeeva began her piano studies at the age of five with Elena Ivanova at Moscow’s Gnessin Special School of Music and later studied with Konstantin Scherbakov and with Vladimir Tropp.
+At the International Piano Academy Lake Como, she was taught among others by William Grant Naboré, Dmitri Bashkirov and Fou Ts’ong.
 In addition to her Chopin prize, she has won several other prizes including the Bremen Piano Contest in 2003, the Concours de Genève 2006 and the Arthur Rubinstein Competition in Poland.